Louisville earns wild 62-59 win over No. 19 Wake Forest

 WINSTON-SALEM, N.C.
 (AP) — Evan Conley ran 41 yards for a critical touchdown with 2:15 remaining, and Louisville held off Wake Forest’s late rally to upset the 19th-ranked Demon Deacons 62-59 on Saturday night in the second-highest-scoring game in Atlantic Coast Conference history.

-Conley also threw two touchdown passes to Dez Fitzpatrick and Hassan Hall returned a kickoff 100 yards for a score to help the Cardinals (4-2, 2-1) spoil Wake Forest’s first national ranking in 11 years.
+The freshman quarterback also threw two touchdown passes to Dez Fitzpatrick, and Hassan Hall returned a kickoff 100 yards for a score to help the Cardinals (4-2, 2-1) spoil Wake Forest’s first national ranking in 11 years.

 The combined 121 points was second only to the 137 scored in Pittsburgh’s 76-61 victory over Syracuse in 2016.
 The teams combined for 1,188 total yards in this one.